PlutoLang/plutolang.github.io/docs/Runtime Environment/Canvas.md

 ---
 ### `canvas.tobwstring`
 Convert a canvas to a black and white unicode string.
+This requires the height of the canvas to be an even number; if it is not, a black line will be added to the bottom of the canvas.
 #### Parameters
 1. The canvas instance.
 2. The color to be "white."
 Any other color will be "black."